Kerem-Bar/streaming-media-knowledge-graph-llm/README.md

 This project explores the capabilities and limitations of Large Language Models in automated ontology engineering and Knowledge Graph (KG) construction.
 Using the domain of global streaming platforms versus traditional media as a testbed, the study investigates how different LLMs handle structural taxonomic constraints, how structured database queries (**Neo4j Cypher**) compare to natural language AI responses, and how closed-world graph models contrast with open-world public data ecosystems (**Wikidata SPARQL**).

-The complete project documentation and implementation details are divided into the main academic research report and accompanying appendices.

 ---

 ## 📁 Repository Structure